openl2m/openl2m/docs/using/icons.rst

      - Meaning
    * - :fas:`download;`
      - Click to download the ethernet/lldp data as a spreadsheet
+   * - :fas:`chart-diagram;`
+     - Click to show a graphical version of all neighbor devices
    * - :fas:`question;`
      - Device capabilities not advertized (i.e. unknown type)
    * - :fas:`wifi;`